LiamSwarbrick/Projects/README.md

 ## My Godot game that ran on the Nintendo Switch

 For the 100-hour long Extra Credits Game Jam #3 (Feb 2019), I made a grapple hook game in the Godot Engine.
 I went for a game-boy style colour restriction since it was faster to make the assets that way in such a short time-span.
+_Since 2019 to the time of writing this, it should still be on [liamswarbrick.github.io](https://liamswarbrick.github.io), an updated version at least, which is slightly longer (but without the end screen) and slightly tighter controls than the original downloadable version._

 <img src="files/astro0gameplay.gif" alt="Astro0 platformer gif" width="75%">